opdev/disconnectedOCPdemo/doc/quay-registry-installation.md

 ### Mirror Registry Installation and Image Mirroring
-Follow [this](https://www.redhat.com/en/blog/red-hat-openshift-disconnected-installations) to install and mirror images on private image repository

 1. Login to the mirror server

-2. Install the Mirror Registry.

-   I used this command to install the mirror registry.
+2. Follow [this](https://www.redhat.com/en/blog/red-hat-openshift-disconnected-installations) guide to install and mirror images on private image repository

+   For the installation of the mirror registry, I executed the following command:
    ```
    ./mirror-registry install --quayRoot /root/ocpmirror
    ```
-3. Mirroring images.

-   I used [this](https://github.com/opdev/disconnectedOCPdemo/blob/main/config/imageSetConfig.yaml) of imagesetconfig.yaml file as a input to ```oc mirror```
+   [Here](https://github.com/opdev/disconnectedOCPdemo/blob/main/config/imageSetConfig.yaml) is an example of the imagesetconfig.yaml file

-   And, this is my mirror images command:
+   And, this is the command I used for the mirroring process:

    ```
    $ nohup oc mirror --config=imagesetconfig.yaml docker://ip-10-0-0-158.us-east-2.compute.internal:8443 --continue-on-error &